D0BR0MYSL/TweakTimeSaver/README.md

 ## Purpose

-- Bulk adjusting of basic Windows settings.
+- Bulk adjusting of basic Windows settings
-- Save time aftrer installing/resetting Windows.
+- Save time aftrer installing/resetting Windows
-- Made to be useful without showing off in manner of "revolutionary best tweaks and bells".
+- Made to be useful without showing off in manner of "revolutionary best tweaks and bells"

 ## Description